Supporting children’s development – Theme 6

 • Misunderstanding the difference between supporting communication development and correcting speech errors, potentially discouraging children's confidence.

 • Misconception: Play is just for fun and not a serious learning tool.
-Correction: Play is essential for cognitive and social development; it helps children develop problem-solving skills, creativity, and language.
-Practitioners must plan purposeful play opportunities.
+Correction: Play is a crucial mechanism for cognitive, social, and emotional development; it is how young children learn best, and practitioners must plan purposeful play opportunities.

 Frequently Asked Questions